imgly/pesdk-ios-examples/README.md

 ## Backend

 The backend takes care about the actual image manipulation.
-The `IMGLYPhotoProcessor` is the main class, its `process` method takes an image and an array of `CIFilter` objects and applies the filters to the given image sequencialy.
-The input image can be an `UIImage` or a `CIImage`.
+The `IMGLYPhotoProcessor` is the main class, its `processWithCIImage` / `processWithUIImage` methods take an image and an array of `CIFilter` objects and apply the filters to the given image sequentially.

 The following code filters an image with the steel filter.

 ```
 var filter =  IMGLYInstanceFactory.sharedInstance.effectFilterWithType(IMGLYFilterType.Steel)
-var filtredImage = IMGLYInstanceFactory.sharedInstance.photoProcessor().process(image:image, filters: [filter])
+var filteredImage = IMGLYPhotoProcessor.processWithUIImage(image, filters: [filter])
 ```

 ### Source-filters